-This coming new year, 2023, will mark some significant milestones.
-Most importantly, it will be National Karate’s 50th anniversary which was founded in 1973!
+2023 is a big milestone for National Karate as we celebrate our 50th anniversary which was founded in 1973!
 And I walked into National Karate 10 years later so 2023 marks my 40th anniversary of my martial arts training.

 Often, I have people ask me why I joined karate and what was it like back then.
-So, over the next few months I thought it would be fun to share some of those memories.
+So, I thought it would be fun to share some of those memories.

 My Martial Arts Journey